-The rte\mempool uses a per-lcore cache inside the mempool.
-For non-EAL pthreads, rte\lcore\id() will not return a valid number.
-So for now, when rte\mempool is used with non-EAL pthreads, the put/get operations will bypass the mempool cache and there is a performance penalty because of this bypass.
-Support for non-EAL mempool cache is currently being enabled.
+The rte_mempool uses a per-lcore cache inside the mempool.
+For non-EAL pthreads, rte_lcore_id() will not return a valid number.
+So for now, when rte_mempool is used with non-EAL pthreads, the put/get operations will bypass the default mempool cache and there is a performance penalty because of this bypass.
+Only user-owned external caches can be used in a non-EAL context in conjunction with rte_mempool_generic_put() and rte_mempool_generic_get() that accept an explicit cache parameter.